Attachment parenting: Attachment

 Within the framework of infant cognitive development studies, the child's attachment to the parents has been well researched.
-We know that attachments and parental love and care are vitally important.
 Back in 1958, Harry Harlow demonstrated that baby monkeys would choose comfort and affection over food.
 As early as in the late 1940s, Donald Winnicott gave a detailed account of the development of the child's attachment; at the latest after the sixth month, healthy children begin to disengage from the mother-child symbiosis quite normally.
 However, it was Margaret Mahler who gave the most accurate description of the attachment development during the first three years.
 William Sears' publications reveal no knowledge of this relevant literature.

 Sears' use of the term "attachment" is merely colloquial.
 He applies it synonymously with terms like trust, harmony, closeness, bonding, love bonds, and connection: "Attachment describes the whole caregiving relationship between mother or father and baby."
 He mentions that attachment emerges from contingency, but in his further accounts, he never differentiates between attachment and contingency.
 The readers must therefore assume that attachment is a deeply vulnerable state that never stabilizes and that requires constant reestablishment through incessant sensitivity.

 Later in the book, in contradiction to his own preceding statements, Sears reassures adoptive parents: "Don't worry about the attachment your child may have 'missed' in foster care.
 Infants are extremely resilient."